anira-project/anira/docs/sphinx/migration.rst

   which runs on the C handler.
 A custom :cpp:class:`anira::BackendBase` stays with the 2.x handler likewise; its 3.x form is a *registered engine* (``anira_engine_desc``, :cpp:class:`anira::Engine`; :doc:`custom_engines`), which runs on the C handler like a built-in one. :ref:`migration-runtime` maps both onto their 3.x forms.
+A 2.x host that keeps its code compiles against ``anira/compat/v2.hpp``, which runs it on the C handler (:ref:`migration-compat`).
 - **The bundled models.** The 2.x fixture headers with their ``anira::InferenceConfig`` statics (``cnn_config``, ``hybridnn_config``, ``rnn_config``, ``gain_config``, ``stereo_gain_config``,
   ``rave_funk_drum_config`` and the encoder and decoder) are gone.
 Every bundled model ships a